Crossroads Mall (Oklahoma): History

-Decline

-Even though it was popular, the mall lacked any substantial renovations or retail growth which, combined with the expansion of shopping centers in Moore and along I-240 west of the mall, contributed to a dramatic decline in the number of shoppers.
-Crossroads Mall was also situated in an area of increased gang activity which led to an increase in crime and safety issues.
-Teen loitering had also become a problem to the point that on October 26, 2006, the mall imposed a weekend curfew prohibiting teens younger than 18 years of age from shopping after 6 PM on Fridays and Saturdays unless they were accompanied by a parent or legal guardian in the hope that the mall would become more family friendly.

-In 2001 Montgomery Ward closed its doors due to bankruptcy, and throughout the late 2000s, the other three anchor stores followed, among with other small stores, eventually vacated the mall as a result of the 2008 financial crisis and increased gang activity.
+In 2001 Montgomery Ward closed its doors due to bankruptcy.
+Throughout the late 2000s, the other three anchor stores, along with other small stores, eventually vacated the mall as a result of the 2008 financial crisis and increased gang activity.

 The property was foreclosed on in April 2009 and it fell under the ownership of the Federal Reserve Bank of New York due to the Bear Stearns bailout.
 The mall was part of a portfolio of Bear Stearns assets, including $5.5 billion in commercial loans, that the Fed used to secure $29 billion to lend to JPMorgan Chase to buy Bear Stearns.
 According to Price Edwards & Co.’s 2010 Oklahoma City Mid-Year Retail Market Summary report, Crossroads Mall was 75 percent vacant.
 On September 14, 2011, the mall was purchased by Raptor Properties, LLC for $3.5 million, far below the $24 million asking price, although the sale only included 762532 sqft, as several other parts of the property were previously sold to other investors.

-Incidents

-A young man opened fire on May 27, 2006, injuring a teen before the man was shot and killed by an off-duty sheriff's deputy.

-On November 26, 2008, following reports that individuals in a vehicle travelling on Interstate 240 had pulled a gun on the driver of another vehicle, a police helicopter followed the vehicle of the suspected gunmen as it drove into the mall parking lot where one or more suspects exited the vehicle and ran into the entrance of Dillard's.
-Police surrounded the mall's entrances and exits and were also able to surround the suspects' vehicle.
-Two suspects were subsequently arrested, including the alleged gunman Brandon Gunn.
-A third suspect was detained, but not arrested.
-The mall was not evacuated and there were no reports of injuries.
+Rebranding and closure